ThanmaiPuppala/Dkart/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## OverView
+ - This is  a practice to sharpen my skills on redux tool kit.
+ - In this project I used react,redux toolkit and css to develop this Dkart .